gonzaloalfaro/gonzaloalfaro/README.md

 </div>
 <br/>

-Hi there. 👋 I'm a technology enthusiast, and I'm absolutely in love with bringing design and technology together to create experiences that really matter.
+Hi there. 👋 I'm a <mark>technology enthusiast</mark>, and I'm absolutely in love with bringing design and technology together to create experiences that really matter.
 I love working on product and web development projects, exploring AI tools and cloud computing, and sharing my journey in digital innovation.

 🛠️ Right now, I'm having a blast exploring AI tools like CrewAI and building super interesting projects with Astro, React, Nextjs, Strapi, and AWS.